eric-culhane/eric-culhane.github.io/_portfolio/6cybermimetics.markdown

 In the second semester of my capstone, I continued research on concepts from posthumanism, cybernetics, corporeal mime, and body art that informed this exhibition to write a 52-page paper, <a href="https://static1.squarespace.com/static/5eb5a9a60d283f416056d5c2/t/5ec2ace09053c9535e8b9ab1/1589816547872/Culhane+Capstone+Cybermimetics+Final+Version.pdf"><i>Cybermimetics: Corporeal Mime as a Model of Posthumanism.</i></a>

+"Corporeal mime primarily relies on the unmediated presence of the actor, but how does the mime use the human body as a form of media?
+With no external media to rely on, how does corporeal mime invoke a cybernetic system?
+In order to examine these notions, I discuss interrelated ideas posited in the fields of cybernetics, posthumanism, body art and corporeal mime...
+Although there is not a strong preexisting relationship between the fields of corporeal mime and media studies, I argue that media, in the form of the human body, is integral to corporeal mime... and consider ways in which corporeal mime can explore and express cybernetic relationships."

 Video from the performance <a href="https://www.mediavaccine.org/work/eric-culhane">can be found here.</a>